jose-rZM/LL1Checker/README.md

 ## 📋 Requirements

-- Linux (currently): The dlfcn.h header is used for dynamic library loading.
 - Flex: Required to generate and compile the lexer file `sudo apt install flex` in Debian based distros.
+If you use Windows, `winflexbison` is required and in your `PATH`
-- gcc: Used for compilation within the code.
+- gcc: Used for compiling the generated `lex` file.
-- g++ (or clangd, although untested): The Makefile is set to use g++, but can be adjusted for other compilers.

 ## ▶️ Run